openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/password manager/README.md

 * Use a database instead of a binary file (you can use google storage services if you want)
 * Add A GUI to complete the app using pyQt or pyWebView

-###Resource
+### Resource
 * [pickle](https://docs.python.org/3/library/pickle.html)
 * [pyperclip](https://pypi.org/project/pyperclip/)
 * [pywebview](https://pypi.org/project/pywebview/)
 * [PyQt5](https://pypi.org/project/PyQt5/)
 * [pymongo](https://pypi.org/project/pymongo/)
-* You'll find some encryption algorithms in this repo [H4ckT0b3rF3st-2k20/projects/vault-of-scripts/Vigenere-chiffrement/](H4ckT0b3rF3st-2k20/projects/vault-of-scripts/Vigenere-chiffrement/
+* You'll find some encryption algorithms in this repo [Vigenere-chiffrement](https://github.com/openmindsclub/H4ckT0b3rF3st-2k20/tree/main/projects/vault-of-scripts/Vigenere-chiffrement
 )